Part 1: Who Is The Holy Spirit (Introduction)

-The process Peter describes could be compared to that by which an apple seed develops into a mature apple.
+Peter begins by reminding us that success in this process will demand diligence.
+Developing Christian character comes through diligence and hard work.
+The process Peter describes could again be compared to an apple seed developing into a mature apple.
 The seed is God’s Word implanted in the heart.
 This produces faith, which is the indispensable starting point.
-Then out of faith there follow seven successive stages of development.
+Growing out of faith, there follow seven successive stages of development.

-Stage One is variously translated “virtue,”⁴ or “moral excellence.”⁵ Originally, in secular Greek, the word was applied to excellence in any area of life—to molding a clay pot, steering a boat, or playing a flute.
-Here in the New Testament also, I believe, its meaning should not be restricted solely to moral character.
-It covers every possible area of life.
+Stage One is variously translated “virtue,”³ or “moral excellence.”⁴ Originally, in secular Greek, the word was applied to excellence in any area of life—to molding a clay pot, steering a boat, or playing a flute.
+Here in this verse as well, it covers every possible area of life.

 Stage Two of spiritual development is knowledge.
-There are, of course, many different forms of knowledge.
-The knowledge extolled in Scripture is primarily practical, not merely theoretical.
+The kind of knowledge extolled in Scripture is primarily practical, not merely theoretical.
 It is knowledge that works.
-Coming to Christ out of a background of speculative philosophy, this was what impressed me most about the Bible.
-It was so intensely practical!
+I came to Christ out of a background of philosophy, and what impressed me most about the Bible was how intensely practical it is!

-I have been shocked to discover how many people who would claim to be serious Christians have never once read through the entire Bible.
-Such people set limits of their own making to their spiritual development.
+I have been stunned to discover how many Christians have never once read through the entire Bible.
+Without realizing it, they are setting limits of their own making upon their spiritual development.

-After knowledge comes self-control—also called self-discipline.⁸ This is the stage at which a Christian must prove himself a genuine disciple—that is, a person under discipline—and not a mere church member.
+Stage Three, after knowledge comes self control—also called self-discipline.⁵ This is the stage at which a Christian must prove himself a genuine disciple—that is, a person under discipline—not a mere church member.

 This kind of discipline must be applied in every major area of our personality—our emotions, our attitudes, our appetites, our thought life.
 It must govern not only our actions, but—more importantly—our reactions.

-Until we have developed this kind of discipline, we cannot move up to the next stage— perseverance—which implies the ability to overcome the various tests and trials that will inevitably expose any weak, undisciplined areas of our personality.
-That pinpoints one major reason why some Christians never progress beyond a certain stage of spiritual development.
-They never fulfill these two requirements of self-control and endurance.
-To take an illustration from the apple tree, their blossoms are blown away by the winds of adversity or their young fruit is killed by the frost of rejection.
+Stage Four, this kind of discipline must be in place for us to move up to the next stage— perseverance.
+This term implies the ability to overcome the various tests and trials that will inevitably expose any weak and undisciplined areas of our personality.
+Do you ever wonder why some Christians never progress beyond a certain stage of spiritual development?
+They never fulfill these two requirements of self-control and perseverance (or endurance).

 In the three remaining stages of development, the beauty of a truly Christian character unfolds.
-Godliness is the mark of a person whose life is centered in God—a person who has become a vessel of the presence of God.
-Wherever such a person goes, the atmosphere is permeated by a faint, but unique and pervasive fragrance.
-There may not be any preaching or other religious activity.
+The first is godliness.
+It is the mark of a person whose life is centered in God—a person who has become a vessel for the presence of God.
+Wherever such a person goes, the atmosphere is permeated by a unique and pervasive fragrance.
+There may not be any preaching or other religious activity going on.
 Yet people become strangely aware of eternal issues.

-The late British evangelist Smith Wigglesworth relates an incident which illustrates the impact that a godly presence can have in a non-religious atmosphere.
-After some moments of private prayer Smith took his seat in a railway carriage.
+The late British evangelist, Smith Wigglesworth, relates an incident which illustrates the impact of this godly presence in a non-religious atmosphere.
+After a time spent in private prayer, Smith stepped on a train and took his seat in a railway carriage.
 Without a word spoken, the man in the opposite seat—a complete stranger—blurted out, “Your presence convicts me of sin.”
 Smith was then able to introduce him to Christ.

-The fact that a person has repented of his sins and claimed salvation in Christ does not mean that his whole character has been instantly transformed.
-Certainly a vitally important process of change has been set in motion, but it may take many years for that change to be worked out in every area of a person’s character.
+Two thousand years of Church history confirm this observation.
+Scarcely a century has passed that has not been marked by bitter strife and contention between rival groups of Christians—all of whom often claimed to be “the true Church.”
+Why is this so?
+Because the fact that a person has claimed salvation in Christ does not mean that his whole character has been instantly transformed.
+Certainly, change has been set in motion.
+But it may take many years for that change to be worked out in every area of a person’s character.

-When David needed smooth stones to fit in his sling to slay Goliath, he went down to the valley— the lowly place of humility.
-There in the brook he found the kind of stones he needed.⁹ What had made them smooth?
-Two pressures: first, the water flowing over them; second, their continual jostling against one another.
+When David needed smooth stones to fi t in his sling to slay Goliath, he went down to the valley— the lowly place of humility.
+There in the brook he found the kind of stones he needed.⁶ What had made them smooth?
+Two pressures.
+First, the water fl owing over them.
+Second, their continual jostling against one another.

 That is a picture of how Christian character is formed.
-First, there is the continual “washing of water by the word.”¹⁰ Second, as the stones jostle one another in personal relationships, the rough edges are gradually worn down, until they become “smooth.”
+First, there is the continual “washing of water by the word.”⁷ Second, as the stones jostle one another in personal relationships, the rough edges are gradually worn down until they become “smooth.”

-It is a mark of spiritual maturity to sincerely love our fellow Christians, not simply for what they are in themselves, but for what they mean to Jesus, who shed His lifeblood for each of them.
+It is a mark of spiritual maturity to sincerely love our fellow Christians.
+We must love them—not simply for what they are in themselves, but for what they mean to Jesus, who shed His life blood for each of them.

-The final stage of development—agape love—represents the full, ripe fruit of Christian character.
-This is no longer how we relate only to our fellow believers.
+The final stage of development is agape love.
+This characteristic represents the full, ripe fruit of Christian character.
+This is no longer about loving only our fellow believers.
 It is God’s own love for the unthankful and the unholy.
-It is the love that causes us to “bless those who curse [us], do good to those who hate [us], and pray for those who spitefully use [us] and persecute [us].”¹¹
+It is the love that causes us to “bless those who curse [us], do good to those who hate [us], and pray for those who spitefully use [us] and persecute [us]” (Matthew 5:44).

-It is the love that Christ demonstrated on the cross when He prayed for those who crucified Him, “Father, forgive them, for they do not know what they do.”¹² It was the same love that caused Stephen to pray for those who were stoning him, “Lord, do not charge them with this sin.”¹³
+It is the love that Jesus demonstrated on the cross when He prayed for those who crucified Him, “Father, forgive them, for they do not know what they do.”⁸ It is the same love that caused Stephen to pray for those who were stoning him, “Lord, do not charge them with this sin.”⁹